 After the teachings of Jakob Ammann (c.
 1644–c.
 1730).

 Communion twice a year; foot washing; separation from the world; speak German and Pennsylvania Dutch; no electricity; plain clothes like 17th-century European peasants; "Running Around" before baptism at age 17-20; shunning

-The Amish are members of an Anabaptist Christian denomination who are especially known for their separation from society, rejection of most modern technology, and for their distinctly conservative dress.
+The Amish (also known as Amish Mennonite) are members of an Anabaptist Christian denomination who are especially known for their separation from society, rejection of most modern technology, and distinctly conservative dress.

 In the United States, Amish communities are mostly found in Pennsylvania and the Midwest, namely Ohio and Indiana.
 It is common for members of this denomination to live rurally where there is land to farm.
 It is also common for Amish to live near other Amish, which enables them to support each other's lifestyle as well as establish a local congregation of people with similar beliefs and convictions.

 “Amish.”
 Wikipedia.
 Web.
 Accessed 18 Feb.
 2017.

 “Amish.”
 Encyclopaedia Britannica Online.
 27 Aug.
 2010.
 Web.
 Accessed 18 Feb.
 2017.

 |MLA Citation|| “Amish.”
 ReligionFacts.com.
 18 Feb.
 2017.
 Web.
 Accessed 24 Feb.
 2017. <www.religionfacts.com/|